W-Wu/HAS_CNF/README.md

 # Human Annotator Simulation (HAS) via CNFs
-Code for ''Human Annotator Simulation via Zero-shot Density Estimation''
+Code for ''It HAS to be Subjective: Human Annotator Simulation via Zero-shot Density Estimation''

 ## Dependencies
 PyTorch==1.11.1